trevorwslee/wasm_calculator/README.md

 Now, let's add two buttons to it to make it interactive.

-Note that Leptos will render HTML once only -- like the above `App()` will only be called once to generate initial HTML code -- any updates are triggered with "signals", and rendered with closures (more about this later).
+Note that Leptos will generate HTML once only -- like the above `App()` will only be called once to generate initial HTML code -- any updates are triggered with "signals", and rendered with closures (more about this later).

 Therefore, to make it interactive, not only we will need to add some interactive HTML elements, like `<button>`, we will also need to make use of "signals" as well.